 The Charlotte-Mecklenburg Police Department said none of their officers fired shots.

-Police were back at the scene Monday looking at surveillance video from neighboring businesses.
+Police were back at the scene following the shooting looking at surveillance video from neighboring businesses.

 There have only been a handful of cases across the country this year in which ICE agents pulled the trigger.